flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

 ### Discontinuity After Deleting Waypoints

-If you delete a waypoint manually a discontinuity will be inserted instead.
+If you delete a waypoint manually, a discontinuity will be inserted instead.
 This discontinuity can be deleted to connect the route back together.

 ## Discontinuities After MANUAL Leg